mikaelmoutakis/bastille-selenium/README.md

 the projects webpage, and then waits one minute before trying again.

 ## Who is this for?
-Someone who wants a template for making their deployment script.
+Someone who wants a starting point for deploying their own selenium-based webscraper on FreBSD.

 ## What is Bastille
 A fantastic jail manager for FreeBSD.
-Jails fulfill a similar functions as linux containers.
+Jails fulfill similar functions as linux containers.